 - EasyPress Mat

-I am making a couple pairs as a gift so the below image is of me cutting 4 project copies.
+We are making a couple of pairs as gifts so the image below is cutting for 4 pairs of socks.

 Slide the cardboard piece into the sock and flatten the heel of the sock.

-You can really place the words in any direction you like, just make sure it is the same for both socks.
+Place the words onto the socks, just make sure it is the same direction for both socks.

 For my iron-on and fuzzy sock material, I set the Cricut Easy Press to a temperature of 315 and 30 seconds.